himalayahall/DATA607-PROJECT3/README.md

 * education_in_demand.csv - education in demand

-## Create (local) MySql Database
+## Create MySql Schema (local or cloud)

+1. Launch your favorite database tool - e.g. MySQLWorkbench.
+Connect to the database server using admin-level privileges since you will be creating a new schema in the connected server.
+If tables have already been created by your admin, skip the next step and go to loading data into tables.

-1. Database schema can be created in one of two ways:
+2. Database schema can be created in one of two ways:

    - Execute **create_schema.sql** (command line or within MySqlWorkbench)
    - Forward Engineer database using **ER.mwb**  (within MySqlWorkbench)

-2. Load data into tables
+3. Load data into tables

 - Populate SKILL table - load general_skills.csv, software_skills.csv, and soft_skills.csv.
 Map columns as follows from source column (CSV column) to destination column (table column):